asi-uniovi/malloovia/docs/background.rst

     Depending on the value of the workload prediction for the next timeslot, we are in one of the following cases:

-    * STWP for each app forms a tuple which was "already seen".
+    * The STWP for the next timeslot was "already seen".
 This means that the optimal solution for that case is known and it can be simply reused.
     * Otherwise an optimization problem is created for the next timeslot.
-The result is an optimal allocation which minimizes the cost for the next timeslot, by reusing the reserved instances to fullfill the predicted workload, instantiating on-demand VMs if it is neccessary.
+The result is an optimal allocation which minimizes the cost for the next timeslot, by reusing the reserved instances to fulfill the STWP, instantiating on-demand VMs if neccessary.
-    * It can be the case that the predicted workload exceeds any value considered in Phase I. In this case, it is possible that the problem is infeasible, because it will require to hire a number of on-demand VMs which will violate the provider limits.
+    * It can be the case that the predicted workload exceeds any value considered in Phase I. In this case the problem could be infeasible, because it could require to hire a number of on-demand VMs which would violate the provider limits.
 If this happens, it will be impossible to achieve the performance required to fulfill the workload.
-In this case Malloovia changes the strategy and solves an optimization problem which tries to maximize the percentage of workload served for each app.
+Malloovia detects this case and changes the strategy for that timeslot only, solving an optimization problem which tries to maximize the percentage of workload served for each app.

     In any case, a new allocation is obtained at this phase, which is used to allocate VMs for the next timeslot.

-Although Phase II should happen in real-time (e.g: being executed each hour, during a year), Malloovia allows also for a "simulation" of this Phase, in which the STWP for each timeslot is provided in a list, and then PhaseII is executed for each element of that list, and the optimal solution for each timeslot is stored, and global statistics are provided once the list is exhausted.
+Although Phase II should happen in real-time (e.g: being executed each hour, during a year), Malloovia allows also for a "simulation" of this phase, in which the STWP for each timeslot is provided in a list, and then Phase II is executed for each element of that list, and the optimal allocation for each timeslot is stored, and global statistics are provided once the list is exhausted.

 The solution
 ------------